So the 2040 ban is going to break the energy grid...

 Peak demand is an even hotter topic the press like to regurgitate.
 It is where the inflated claims are derived from that we will have to build “10 new nuke plants”, or that “the extra electricity needed will be the equivalent of almost 10x the total power output of the new Hinckley Point C nuclear power station being built in Somerset”.

 It’s the maximum amount of electricity required at any one moment in a year.
 It is typically at its highest during winter around 17:30 on a weekday, when homes need heat and light before factories and offices have closed.

 The reality of Peak Demand

-The National Grid recently cleared up several misleading headlines in their publication named EV Myth Buster.
-A key point to take away from this is that the “additional peak demand from EVs in the best fit scenario is not 30 GW but more likely to be 5 GW”.
-This is about an 8% increase in today’s peak demand value, meaning no requirement for any additional nuclear plants.
+The National Grid cleared up several misleading headlines in their story on EV myths.
+A key point to take away from this is that the additional peak demand from EVs is likely to only be an around 10% increase in today’s peak demand value, which is still less than our nation's peak demand in 2002.

-The 30 GW increase in demand is derived from an extreme scenario such as “High EV sensitivity”.
+The notion of a bigger increase in demand is derived from an extreme scenario such as “High EV sensitivity”.
 In this scenario all tailpipe emissions are to be banned by 2040, EV prices will have to fall dramatically, and there will be no petrol or diesel cars on the road by 2040 - including hybrid EVs too.
-This scenario is also based on the assumption that there is little concern for broader environmental issues, and that society is prosperous enough that 85% of people who could charge their cars at peak time, at peak prices, would do so… Thus, the 30 GW increase in this extreme scenario would come around by 2046.
+This scenario is also based on the assumption that there is little concern for broader environmental issues, and that society is prosperous enough that 85% of people who could charge their cars at peak time, at peak prices, would do so… Thus, the increase thought of in this extreme scenario would come around by 2046.

 As you can gather from the above, the 2040 ban and the adoption of EVs is going to break the grid.
 So let’s give up on saving the environment and stick to wallet-busting-high-polluting-vehicles.